anqxyr/jarvis/README.md

 * Fixed incorrect creation times for articles that are less than a day old.
 * Improved the results of --usage for modal commands.
 * Fixed missing titles for several articles with non-standard series formatting.
+* Fixed the bug that was causing multiple responses to all commands after a disconnect.

 ### 1.0.3